elassari19/alx-system_engineering-devops/0x09-web_infrastructure_design/2-secured_and_monitored_web_infrastructure.md

 ## explain some specifics about this infrastructure
-* #### For every additional element, why you are adding it
+* #### For every additional element, why you are adding it every successful monitoring platform needs to have five essential components; identify, collect, share, integrate, and govern.
+Let's break down what each of those mean.

+  * Identify
+  * Collect
+  * Share
+  * Integrate
+  * Govern

 * #### What are firewalls for
   Basically, a firewall is a cybersecurity solution that protects your computer or network from unwanted traffic coming in or going out.